DavidWise/DWGitSH/readme.md

 - Flexible prompt
   - Prompt becomes git bash like prompt when in a folder under a git repository
   - Shows ahead/behind on prompt
-  - Shows staged/unstaged (mostly)
+  - Shows staged/unstaged (mostly - see known issues)
   - Allows user-customized prompt
   - Switches to standard powershell prompt when not in a git repo folder
   - Highlights when git repo is still on `develop` or `master` branches
   - Highlights path when in a system folder
+  - Highlights relative path from git repo root when deeper in the repo

-- Colors can be customized with the ability to define color groups
+- Colors can be customized
+- Color groups can be created and/or customized
 - Git Prompt can be customized as desired
 - cmdlets:
-  - `Get-GitDetails` - returns detailed information about the current repository in a form that can be used in subsequent PowerShell commands
+  - **Get-GitDetails** - returns detailed information about the current repository in a form that can be used in subsequent PowerShell commands
-  - `Write-Text` - like Write-Host except that it can use the color groups defined for the shell, including the custom colors.
+  - **Write-Text** - like Write-Host except that it can use the color groups defined for the shell, including the custom colors.
 Custom color groups are also supported
-  - `Get-GitLog` - returns the git log as an object that can be manipulated in powershell.
+  - **Get-GitLog** - returns the git log as an object that can be manipulated in powershell.
 Supports `-After` and `-Before` date restrictions as well as the built-in options that git log offers.
-  - `Get-GitConfig` - return an object that contains key information from the config as well as a list of all of the config values in a Dictionary<string, string>
+  - **Get-GitConfig** - return an object that contains key information from the config as well as a list of all of the config values in a Dictionary<string, string>
-  - `Get-GitshVersion` - returns the current version number.
+  - **Get-GitshVersion** - returns the current version number.
 This is also shown when starting the shell

+##### Supports staging and ahead-behind
+![sample with staging and ahead-behind][defaultPromptWithStaging]

 # Setup
+_(Yeah, I know this needs simplification)_
 1. Clone the Repo
 2. Build it in Visual Studio
-3. Copy the contents of the `Gitsh.Extensions/Deploy` folder to a more permanent location on your local drive
+3. Copy the contents of the `DWGitsh.Extensions/Deploy` folder to a more permanent location on your local drive
 4. Start PowerShell and type
     ```PowerShell
     if (!(Test-Path -Path $profile.CurrentUserAllHosts))